nvim-lsp/nvim-lsp.github.io/docs/help/index.md

-# Help
+---
+title: What is nvim-lspconfig?
+---

-## What is nvim-lspconfig?
+# What is nvim-lspconfig?
 Does nvim-lspconfig provide a language server client?

 nvim-lspconfig includes *none* of the language server client implementation.
 All of the code for the language server client is located in the core of neovim.
 Lspconfig is a helper plugin that leverages the language client API in neovim core for an easier to use experience.
 Lspconfig handles: